Opportunities - Selection Processes

 Official Languages and Diversity

 The Government of Canada will consider bilingual proficiency and diversity in assessing candidates for this position.
 You are therefore encouraged to include in your online profile your ability to speak and understand your second official language.
-Preference may be given to candidates who are members of one or more of the following groups: women, Indigenous Canadians, persons with disabilities and members of visible minorities.
+Preference may be given to candidates who are members of one or more of the following groups: women, Indigenous peoples, persons with disabilities and members of visible minorities.

 To be considered for this position, please provide examples from your career that clearly demonstrate how you meet the following requirements in your application: